mrwhoseit/Roblox-Bulk-Unfriend/README.md

-# Roblox Bulk Unfriend
+# Roblox Unfriend Manager

-This project provides a Node.js script to manage your Roblox friends list by allowing you to bulk unfriend users.
-It supports two modes:
+This project provides a script to manage your Roblox friends list by allowing you to bulk unfriend users.
+The project was created to help battle the issue with unfriending users when exceeding 500 friends.
+This script supports two modes:

 - **Inclusive Mode:** Unfriends specific users listed in a file.
 - **Exclusive Mode:** Unfriends all friends except those listed in a file.